Savannah, Georgia, USA travel guide

 Insider Tip

-Arrive a little before sunset to snag a prime spot and watch the sky change colors over the Savannah River.
-Don't forget to grab your drinks in plastic cups before heading out!
+Arrive a bit earlier if you want to snag a prime spot with the best views, especially around sunset.
+Don't forget to grab your drinks in plastic cups before heading out to explore more!

-10:30 PM·Continue your bar crawl to The Alley Cat, a beloved dive bar known for its lively atmosphere and affordable drinks.
+11:00 PM·Continue the night at The Alley Cat, a lively dive bar known for its great energy and affordable drinks, perfect for a bachelorette group.

 Why Visit